KristhianX/essential-buttons-toolbar/README.md

 ## Features.
 **Available buttons are:**
 - **Homepage:** Opens the default homepage URL.
 Can be changed in options.
-- **Duplicate Tab:** Opens current URL in new tab.Long-press it to access the browser's default link options, such as opening in the background, copying the link, etc.
+- **Duplicate Tab:** Opens current URL in new tab.
+Long-press it to access the browser's default link options, such as opening in the background, copying the link, etc.
 - **Close tab:** Closes the current tab.
 If the current tab is the only open tab, it opens the homepage URL instead.
 - **Close other tabs:** Due to the current behavior of the tabs API on Android Firefox, it cannot close unloaded tabs.
 Closed tabs can be restored with the undo close tab(s) button.
 - **Close all tabs:** Due to the current behavior of the tabs API on Android Firefox, it cannot close unloaded tabs.
 As the close tab button, it opens your homepage URL when the last tab is closed.
 Closed tabs can be restored with the undo close tab(s) button.